sdslabs/portfolio/README.md

 This is a portfolio of various products made by SDSLabs.
 It will also include our achievements (such as contests won) and some details about the members involved in the specific item.
+#Installation
+- Make sure you have ruby installed, if not install the latest from [rvm](https://rvm.io)
+- Now run `gem install jekyll`.
+Wait, _gem is slow_ :D
+- Simply execute `jekyll serve` and app will be hosted at address which jekyll will tell you.
 #Development
 This repository uses Jekyll for storing data as markdown items that are easily edited/created.
 All items will be created as posts in jekyll, and will be available